schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Delegation

-A glorified network systems administrator trips at a uncooked showroom.
+A glorified network systems administrator trips at an uncooked showroom.

 ## Unassisted Sister